 "Identity and authentication technology, from software to biometric equipment, is continuing to mature, as evidenced by its increasing adoption by an array of government and defence programs in response to increased security threats, international identification programs, as well as increased cloud-based hosted access and ID systems being installed by integrators for both government and commercial sites.
 The acceptance of analytics, behaviour and related biometric modalities … have all played a role in the 50% increase in this sector’s valuation since December 2015."

-We've alluded to it a few times already.
-Cloud based access control is the invisible cornerstone in how access control is being revolutionised.
-We've explored both mobile and biometric access control though the real innovation powering these systems is the cloud.
+We've alluded to this a few times already.
+Cloud based access control systems are the invisible cornerstone in how access control is being revolutionised.
+We've explored both mobile and biometric access control, though the real innovation powering these systems is the cloud.